Meet the team at INTO University of East Anglia

 “I’m responsible for your student experience at INTO UEA to ensure that you have a fantastic time while studying with us.
 We can offer you advice and support with your welfare, visa issues or applications, INTO course admissions, and accommodation.
 We advise you if you have a problem, no matter how big or small.
 We’re always glad to take any feedback on how we can improve, too!“

-“Hello, my name’s Kelly and I’m responsible for accommodation, campus cards, IT accounts, general reception, enquiries and post.
-As a team, Ronnie and I will be the first point of contact for you from the moment you walk into the building.
+“Hello, my name’s Kelly and I’m responsible for accommodation, campus cards, IT a“Hello, my name’s Kelly and I’m responsible for accommodation, campus cards, IT accounts, general reception, enquiries and post.
+I will likely be your first point of contact when you walk into the building.
 I’m here to talk you through your accommodation pack, give a guide to the city centre and UEA campus, and ensure your time here is comfortable and you feel at home.
 I’ll also help you set up your IT account, so you’ll be on the Wi-Fi straight away, and I’ll also collect your post and deliver it to your room.
 Let me know if you have any questions.”